emaphis/scala-workspace/notes/first_programming.md

 'if' expressions control which scope gets executed based on a boolean expresson and returns a value which could be unit.

 'if' expression can return 'Any' type

+## Part 5 - Introduction to Type Systems